marijnh/Eloquent-JavaScript/07_robot.md

 For a small system like the one we are building in this chapter, we could handle a little extra complexity.
 But the most important limit on what kind of systems we can build is how much we can understand.
-Anything that making your system easier to understand makes it possible to build a more ambitious system.
+Anything that makes your system easier to understand makes it possible to build a more ambitious system.

 Unfortunately, while understanding a system built on persistent data